Ancient Celtic warfare: Celtic troop types and organization

 No Celtic group employed a regular military as we would understand it.
 Organization was according to clan grouping and social class.
 A war leader's immediate companions were known in Gaulish as *ambaxtoi ("those who accompany"), a term which passed into Latin and from which the English ambassador ultimately derives.

 Gauls thwarted by Juno's sacred geese during the scaling of the Capitoline Hill following the Battle of the Allia in 390 BC.
 Contemporary color lithograph after a lost painting by Henri-Paul Motte (1883).

 The earliest Celtic encounter with Romans in 387 BC, was an outright disaster for the Roman Republic.
 The resulting Battle of the Allia was a defeat and rout for the Romans, after which all of the city of Rome, apart from the Capitoline Hill, fell.
 A confederacy of Gaulish and Celtic tribes led by Brennus of the Senones occupied the city for a time before being driven out.
-Little or no detail is given of the methods of warfare of these Gauls, except that according to Plutarch some were armed with swords and some were mounted.
+Little to no detail is given about the methods of warfare of these Gauls, except that, according to Plutarch, some were armed with swords and some were mounted.

 In 280 BC, a great army of Volcae comprising about 85,000 warriors left Pannonia, split into three divisions, and marched south in a "great expedition" to Macedon and Central Greece.
 Under the leadership of Cerethrius, 20,000 men moved against the Thracians and Triballi.
-Another division, led by another Brennus and Acichorius moved against the Paionians, while the third division, headed by Bolgios, aimed for the Macedonians and Illyrians.
+Another division, led by Acichorius and a different Brennus, moved against the Paionians, while the third division, headed by Bolgios, aimed for the Macedonians and Illyrians.
 Leonnorius split off from the group with a sizable force into Thrace, heading further into Asia Minor where they ravaged the country to the shores of the Hellespont, compelled the city of Byzantium to pay them tribute, and then moved into central Anatolia.
-Phrygia, the region that these Celtic peoples eventually settled became known as Galatia after them.
-The Gallic campaign of Brennus, eventually met the fierce resistance of a combined allied Greek Army at the second Battle of Thermopylae.
+Phrygia, the region that these Celtic peoples eventually settled in, became known as Galatia after them.
+The Gallic campaign of Brennus eventually met the fierce resistance of a combined allied Greek Army at the second Battle of Thermopylae.
 The Celts were able to defeat the Greeks but at great cost.
 Despite the hollow Celtic victory at Thermopylae, Brennus pushed onwards to attack Delphi.
 Most scholars deem this Gallic Greek campaign a disaster for the Celts.

-According to Pausanias this force included large numbers of cavalry, organized in a system called Trimarcisia (from the words *tri- *marko- "three horse") dividing them into teams of three, only two of which would be mounted at one time.
+According to Pausanias, this force included large numbers of cavalry, organized in a system called Trimarcisia (from the words *tri- *marko- "three horse") which divided the cavalry into teams of three, only two of which would be mounted at one time.
 The second of Brennus' expeditions would have originated in Pannonia and Noricum, the same region which would later become famous for producing Noric steel, the highest quality available for armor and weaponry in the Roman Empire.
 Celts were renowned for their ability to make swords of both bronze and iron.
-Swords were too expensive for many common soldiers, so they fought with a spear, javelins or slings instead.
+Swords were too expensive for most common soldiers, so they fought with a spear, javelins or slings instead.